Skip to main content

 Featured Here -- 6 Pharmacology and Toxicology Post-doctoral Researchers: Ruhul Amin, PhD (Bortolato Lab); Zach Brandt, PhD (Peterson Lab); Thankhoe Rants'o, PhD (Golkowski Lab); Maram Muhsen, PhD (Peterson Lab); Alex Carlson, PhD (Golkowski Lab); Ashwini Sri Hari, PhD (Metcalf Lab)

-2 people talking outside of a research lab
+photo of two people talking outside of a lab

 Post-Doc News